 Macmillan's physical assets and electronic systems should be used only for legitimate business purposes and not for activities that are inappropriate, improper, unethical or illegal.
-Our policy against Discriminatory Harassment, and our policies concerning electronic systems, data protection, computer security, email, internet and social networking use provide more detailed information about appropriate use of our electronic systems and employees are expected to familiarize themselves with those policies.
-They can be found in our employee handbooks and obtained in hardcopy from the Human Resources Department.
+Our policies against harassment, and our policies concerning electronic systems, data protection, computer security, email, internet and social networking use provide more detailed information about appropriate use of our electronic systems and employees are expected to familiarize themselves with those policies.
+They can be found in our employee handbooks and obtained in hardcopy from Human Resources.